Small businesses are increasingly turning to hosted voice for a cost effective, simple-to-adopt, and reliable company phone system.

 While it might be a strange concept to get your head around, the cloud is a great tool that can allow you to bring your business to new heights.
 Implementing hosted voice into your business model means you can connect and communicate with co-workers and clients in a high-quality, fast, and affordable manner, without having to worry about hardware or maintenance.
 Find out more about hosted voice and how it works and explore the glossary of cloud PBX terms to better understand the features available.

 Businesses across the UK are increasingly reliant on remaining connected and mobile, with great internet connectivity being the key to maintaining productivity.
-So, whether conference calling, browsing the web, or working remotely, we’ve looked at where the UK’s savviest digital professionals should head to for the best internet connection – and where they should avoid.
+So, whether conference calling, browsing the web, or working remotely, we’ve looked at what cities the UK’s savviest digital professionals should head to for the best internet connection – and where they should avoid.

 |City||Index Score||Rank||Population||Mean Download speed (Mbit/s)||Mean upload speed (Mbit/s)||Full Fibre availability (% premises)||% of premises unable to receive 2Mbit/s||4G coverage (indoor, all operators)||Data Coverage (indoor all operators)|